Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Upload the container images by using AzCopy.
 - [ ] Push the container images to Registry1 by using Docker

-### You have the Azure key vaults shown in the following table.
+### You have the Azure Key Vaults shown in the following table.
 KV1 stores a secret named Secret1 and a key for a managed storage account named Key1.
 You back up Secret1 and Key1.
 To which key vaults can you restore each backup?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.
 You can restore the Secret1 backup to: You can restore the Key1 backup to

 ![Question 249 part 1](images/question249_1.jpg)
 ![Question 249 part 2](images/question249_2.jpg)